-Siddhartha seeks complete spiritual awakening and doesn’t think he’ll find it in is his hometown.
+Siddhartha seeks complete spiritual awakening and doesn’t think he’ll find it in his hometown.

 In Siddhartha, the call is internal.
-Something inside Siddhartha (maybe those mangoes he ate for lunch) is telling Siddhartha that his current mode of existence is unacceptable, and that spiritual awakening needs to be found elsewhere, outside of his hometown.
+Something inside Siddhartha (maybe what he ate for lunch?) is telling him that his current mode of existence is unacceptable and that spiritual awakening needs to be found elsewhere, outside of his hometown.

 Siddhartha and Govinda join the wandering Samanas for three years.